WhitedonSAP/gentoo-linux-installer/readme.txt

 Telegram - https://t.me/WhitedonSAP

-A very complete program to install many distros linux coming soon... (in development) https://github.com/WhitedonSAP/overdeep-tools
+A very complete program to install many distros linux coming soon... (in development, *DON'T* try use in the moment) https://github.com/WhitedonSAP/overdeep-tools